Achilles Tendinitis Treatment Joslin

 At Heel Pain Clinics of Adelaide, Achilles Tendinitis presents most commonly and is characterized by acute inflammation.

-Achilles Tendonopathy, also referred to as Achilles Tendinosis, represents the advanced stage of chronic Achilles Tendinitis, and interestingly, it’s not accompanied by inflammation.
-Instead, patients with this condition exhibit symptoms such as scarring, thickening, and/or microtear breakdown of the tendon.
-While there is typically no redness or warmth in the surrounding tissue, the area can be sensitive and cause discomfort when touched.
+Achilles Tendonopathy or Achilles Tendinosis is the progressed stage of chronic Achilles Tendinitis that is not characterized by inflammation.
+Rather, these patients have scarring thickening and/or microtear breakdown of the tendon.
+There is usually no redness or warmth of the surrounding tissue, although the area can be painful to touch.

 Treatment For Achilles Tendinitis